xibosignage/xibo-manual/source/en/install_docker_winother_64bit.md

 </white>

-The archive should be extracted in a suitable location on your host machine we'd suggest `c:\Users\xibo`.
+The archive should be extracted in a suitable location on your host machine we'd suggest `c:\Users\[[PRODUCTNAME]]`.
 Your library content and database will be written under this folder.

+Please note that the archive already contains a sub-folder called [[PRODUCTNAME]]-docker, which is best practice for archives!
+For the subsequent instructions please make sure you are *inside* the sub-folder contained in the archive.

 ## Check and edit configuration
 The first time [[PRODUCTNAME]] is installed a configuration file is needed to